Mikhail Kokorich: Career

-The Aerospace Adventure
+The aerospace adventure

 Momentus Space

 In 2017, Kokorich founded space transportation company Momentus in Santa Clara, California, and he has authored many of the company's patents.
 Momentus became one of Y Combinator's most successful alumni, winning NASA iTech Prize in 2019.
 Momentus raised privately $143 million and went public in August 2021, raising $247 million in an IPO.

 In January 2021, Momentus Space tried to go public on the NASDAQ exchange, but the IPO of Momentus Space was delayed due to a conflict with U.S. regulators: Mikhail Kokorich and Lev Hasis, being citizens of Russia, which is a "geopolitical rival", and under the U.S. national security law they are prohibited access to the technology used by Momentus, despite the fact that Kokorich is the developer of most of them.

 In January 2021, Kokorich was forced to resign as CEO and member of Momentus' board due to pressure from the U.S. Department of Defense because of his Russian nationality.

 In August 2021, the SEC accused the company and managers, including Kokorich, of misleading investors.
 Kokorich disagreed with the accusations and stated that he was a victim of the misapplication of US policy against Russian entrepreneurs.
 The new CEO of Momentus Space was succeeded by John Rood, former U.S. defense official.